jorotenev/deka_minion/get_places/README.md

 handles this problem by first querying the area without any filters to get all places, and if the result set is with 60 places, query again sequentially for all place types we are interested in (so if we care about ten types, ten queries for the same geographical areas are made).
-Given that this happens not often (e.g. for Sofia, with ~5000 areas to query, ~500 of them need to be queried more thouroughy due to the limit of 60).
+Given that this happens not often (e.g. for Sofia, with ~5000 areas to query, ~500 of them need to be queried more thoroughly due to the limit of 60).

 The package outputs a single file which contains all of the places from the input areas.